luiscoco/AngularDirectives_Sample1-BuiltInDirectives/README.md

 In this example, based on the value of the color variable, the corresponding div block will be displayed.

+## [ngClass]
-[ngClass]: This directive is used to dynamically apply CSS classes to an element based on a condition.
+This directive is used to dynamically apply CSS classes to an element based on a condition.

 ```typescript
 <div [ngClass]="{ 'active': isActive, 'disabled': isDisabled }">Some content</div>